caillou/guides/style-guides/coffeescript.md

     someMethod: -> # method body
     ```

 -   Always use single quotes, unless interpolating.
+And use spaces when interpolating `#{ xxx }`

     ```coffeescript
     # bad: